timescale/docs/self-hosted/multinode-timescaledb/about-multinode.md

 transaction that involves multiple data nodes is guaranteed to either succeed on all nodes or on none of them.
-This guarantee is provided by the [two-phase commit protocol][2pc], which is used to implement distributed transactions in Timescale.
+This guarantee is provided by the [two-phase commit protocol][2pc], which is used to implement distributed transactions in TimescaleDB.

 However, the read consistency of a distributed hypertable is different to a regular hypertable.
 Because a distributed transaction is a set of